What do they do in a kids boxing class? What are the benefits of boxing for kids? Can you get kids boxing gloves?

-When you find a boxing gym that has classes especially for kids they are often separated in the following age groups.
-See an examples of kids boxing classes.
+When you find a boxing gym that has classes especially for kids they are often separated into the following age groups.
+See examples of kids boxing classes.
 See how they might change depending on the age group of the class:

 - For young students to play lots of non-contact, fun, sports specific games.